fullstack-lang/gong/README.md

 ![gong logo](docs/images/gong%20logo.svg)

+A stack developped with the gong framework is based on go and angular.
+It is designed to integrate other stacks with minimal effort.

-Gong is a work in progress.
+*Gong is a work in progress.
+API of the framework is not yet stabilized/baselined*

 ## About Gong